rkonovalov/advancedlogger/README.md

 https://search.maven.org/artifact/com.github.rkonovalov/advancedlogger/1.0.0/jar

 # Description
-Usually when you using Log4J logging you are using next construction
+Usually when are you using Log4J logging you should to use next code
 ```java
 public class Example {
     private static final Logger logger = Logger.getLogger(Example.class);